-With the doors to the DJ world flung open, Hendrik quickly became one of the most sought-after DJs in Los Angeles, playing for a laundry list of the most recognizable names in music and entertainment: Angelina Jolie, Brad Pitt, Leonardo DiCaprio, Mick Jagger, Tom Hanks, Harvey Weinstein, Rihanna, Jennifer Lopez, and Nicole Kidman, just to name a few.
-He has been the go-to for bands and their after-parties, working with the likes of U2, The Black Keys, The Strokes, Kings of Leon, Radiohead, Daft Punk, LCD Soundsystem, Prince, Florence + The Machine, and Phoenix.
+With the doors to the DJ world flung open, Hendrik quickly became one of the most sought-after DJs in Los Angeles, playing for a laundry list of the worlds most recognizable names: Leonardo DiCaprio, Johnny Depp, Mick Jagger, Michael Jordan, Tom Hanks, Rihanna, David and Victoria Beckham just to name a few.
+He has been the go-to for bands and their after-parties, working with the likes of U2, Daft Punk, The Strokes, The Arctic Monkeys, The Black Keys, Radiohead, Prince, Florence + The Machine, and Phoenix and has shared the stage with the leading DJ/producers Mark Ronson and Diplo.

 In 2011, Hendrik graduated from rock royalty to the real deal, playing a star-studded BAFTA soirée for Prince William and Miss Kate Middleton.
 And, in a city home to countless award ceremonies, Hendrik has leant his musical expertise to after-parties for the Oscars, Emmys, Golden Globes, and the Grammys.

-Aside from all of the glitz and glamour of the fancy fetes, Hendrik has been known to hold some of the best dance parties in Los Angeles and New York, earning weekly residencies at the most prestigious clubs and lounges for his ability to turn any space into one of the coolest house parties you’ve ever been to.
-Cross the velvet rope at The Bowery Hotel or Chez André in New York, Le Baron in Paris, Teddy’s at The Roosevelt Hotel in Los Angeles, or the Viceroy in Anguilla, and you’ll likely see Hendrik working his magic on the ones and twos.
+Aside from all of the glitz and glamour of the fancy fetes, Hendrik has been known to hold some of the best dance parties in Los Angeles, New York and Paris earning weekly residencies at the most prestigious clubs and lounges for his ability to turn any space into one of the coolest parties you’ve ever been to.

-It’s going to be an exciting year for Hendrik, with planned tours through Europe and Asia, as well as collaborations with Armani, AMC, and a continued relationship with Vogue.
+It’s going to be an exciting year for Hendrik, with planned tours through Europe and Asia, as well as collaborations with Vogue and AMC.
 He’s currently working on a DJ side-project called White Light/White Heat with Nick Valensi and Fabrizio Moretti from The Strokes, as well as a new musical project, which he is currently in the studio recording.
-And, to the delight of Los Angeles, Teddy’s at The Roosevelt is back, and Hendrik along with it.

 Get ready, world.
 You’re going to be seeing a lot more of Myles Hendrik for the foreseeable future.
 Hope you brought your dancing shoes.